camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 If no version of Java is found, follow your chosen installation's instructions for setting `JAVA_HOME` before continuing.
 :::

-## Install and start C8Run
+## Install and start Camunda 8 Run

-1. Download the [latest release of C8run](https://github.com/camunda/camunda/releases/tag/c8run-8.6.0-alpha3) for your operating system and architecture.
-Opening the .tgz file will extract the C8Run script into a new directory.
+1. Download the [latest release of Camunda 8 Run](https://github.com/camunda/camunda/releases/tag/c8run-8.6.0-alpha3) for your operating system and architecture.
+Opening the .tgz file extracts the Camunda 8 Run script into a new directory.
-2. Navigate to the new C8Run directory.
+2. Navigate to the new `c8run` directory.
-3. Start C8Run by running `./start.sh` (or `.\c8run.exe start` on Windows) in your terminal.
+3. Start Camunda 8 Run by running `./start.sh` (or `.\c8run.exe start` on Windows) in your terminal.

-When successful, a new Operate window will open automatically.
+When successful, a new Operate window automatically opens.

 :::note
-If C8Run fails to start, run the [shutdown script](#shut-down-c8run) to end the current processes before running the start script again.
+If Camunda 8 Run fails to start, run the [shutdown script](#shut-down-camunda-8-run) to end the current processes, then run the start script again.
 :::

 ### Configuration options